YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario14/5_NFS_Export_Policy/README.md

 If PVC were present, you would see their name.

 As said in the first part of this scenario, the root volume is exported with a policy that is too open (192.168.0.0/24 in this case).
-That is simply because at the time of the storage tenant creation, Trident had not yet been configured.
+That is simply because at the time of the storage tenant creation, Trident is not yet configured.
 We should definitely assign it the policy created by Trident, which is dynamic & will evolve alongside the Kubernetes cluster.

 Another Ansible playbook will be used to perform this task (assuming the SVM only has one export policy dynamically managed by Trident).